dcreemer/wsup/README.md

 wsup
 ====

-Workspace Set UP.
-Installs and configures personal configurations by layer

 ```wsup``` (pronounced "wassup") is a lightweight package management systems for your shell scripts,
 editor configurations, and general compute environment setup.
 Using wsup you can go from bare
 OS to a completely personalized and consistent working environment with two or three commands.